Daphne-Qin/AdventOfCode2021/README.md

 You are currently viewing the **AdventOfCode2021** repository.

 ## About this Repository
 The original problems can be found [here](https://adventofcode.com/2021 "Advent of Code 2021").
-All code found here are (in some cases, inefficient) solutions to those questions.
+All code found here are solutions to those questions.

 ### Folder Content
 Most of the solutions are written in Java, although Problems 1 and 2 contain solutions in Python ~~from the one time I wanted to prove a point but proved the other person's point instead but that's another story~~.

-It usually also includes an `input.txt` file (if it doesn't, there's an `input` variable near the top of the code).
+It also includes an `input.txt` file.

 Lastly, there's a README file with my thoughts on the problem at the very top, my solutions, and then the problems themselves.